amitlan/website/writing/pg/partition-logical-replication/index.md

 If performance of replication is something you care about, then it’s better to avoid relying on #2 and #3 above, because there is a certain overhead associated with it, even though very minimal.
-Especially, if you are ensuring that matching leaf partitions are present on both servers, using only #1 might be enough for you.
+Especially, if you keep a matching set of leaf partitions on the two servers anyway, using only #1 might be enough for you.